mdcdi1315/dotnetresourcesextensions/Source/Pkg-Readme.md

 - .NET Windows Desktop 7 or above
 - .NET Standard 2.0 or above

-What Possibilities this package adds?
+What does this package add?

 It defines a new alternative to get and load resources.
 Additionally , it defines new custom resource readers and writers to use.